Merpster456/CommunityServiceApp/README.md

 This project is for the Coding & Programming competition in Future Business Leaders of America.
 This program tracks community service hours of chapter members, and also automatically tracks progress for the Community Service Awards.

+## Prerequisites

+Please download and install the latest version of jdk (jdk-13.0.2) You can do that [here](https://www.oracle.com/java/technologies/javase-jdk13-downloads.html) The download process is very simple just select the download that correlates with your system then follow the installation guide when done downloading.

 ## Getting Started

 Download this repository anywhere on your computer.
 If you downloaded it as a zip file extract the file so you get the FBLA-Coding-master folder.